nirdosh17/cfn-teardown/README.md

 - _service-user-management_ (depends on shared networks stack)
 - _user-search-service_ (depends on shared networks stack)

-Use the root stack's name as the stack pattern i.e. `^qa-base-infra`.
+Use the root stack's name as the stack pattern i.e. `^qa-shared-networks`.
 The script will find out all dependendent stacks from the root stack **recursively** until the leaf nodes have zero importer stacks.

 ---
 ### Configuration